briannaflynn/DL-PyTorch-Notes/README.md

 # DL-PyTorch-Notes
-Notes from diving deep into implementing Numpy, and PyTorch for Deep Learning: General Concepts with Code Examples
+Notes from diving deep into implementing PyTorch for Deep Learning: General Concepts with Code Examples

 Goes over: